h8x0rd/acm-gitops/README.md

 ```

 _optional or if doing things manually_
-3. Spin up new instance using ACM (hive) to test things out
+3. Spin up new instance using RHACM (hive) to test things out
     * Set the workerpool nodes to 0 and the master replicas to 1 for Single Node OpenShift
     * Wait 45 mins 🥱